dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/index.md

 ![Astroshop Notebook](../../../assets/images/astroshop_notebook_github_download.png)

-Or, you open your own notebook and do the following:
+Or, using your own Notebook execute the below DQL query which retrieves the business events for `astroshop.placeorder.success` step.

 DQL:
 ```sql